 As we get within sight of the New Year, I thought I’d prepare you for what could potentially be a great opportunity on the horizon.
 It’s the chance to earn possibly the best award in domestic travel for nearly 2 full years.
 I got my Southwest Airlines Companion Pass back in January, and I was just about to post the info so more people could take advantage when the deals that made it possible disappeared.
 But now that they are back, it’s time for you to start planning on how you can get this amazing benefit for yourself starting early next year so that you can save a ton of money on flights.

-The Southwest Airlines Companion Pass allows you to designate a travel buddy to fly free with you wherever you go.
+The Southwest Airlines Companion Pass allows you to choose a travel buddy to fly free with you wherever you go.
 Normally, to get this award through flying alone, you’d need to fly one roundtrip just about every single week of the year.
 Southwest makes it a bit easier if you use their partners to rack up extra points through activities like renting a car or booking a hotel through their site.

 But if you have a small business and want to earn this award quickly and maximize your benefit, you can sign up for 3 credit cards to get the 110,000 points you need in one calendar year.